prsephton/Rover/README.md

 ## Approach:

-At first glance, this requirement is trivial.
-The naive solution is to build a software representation of the mars rover (as a class), and then place it (the rover object) and move it around on the grid.
-However, that is most probably an overkill, since all we are required to produce is a final position and direction.
+At first glance, thie requirements are trivial.
+The *naive* solution is to build a software representation of the mars rover (as a class), and then place it (the rover object) and move it around on the grid.

+However, that is a complete overkill, since all we are required to produce is a final position and direction.

 Nevertheless, we will encapsulate all the functionality of this app within a class, simply because it is more readable than a flat procedural application.

+Since the specification is for a program which reads standard input and writes standard output, we will test the application by providing various inputs and checking for the expected output.
+Black box style.

 What we need to know are: